bthomas2622/not-my-main/README.md

 - `/d20` -> Roll a d20
 - `/d-num` -> Roll a die with input number of sides
 - `/get-rankings` -> Get various game rankings of server members
+- `/get-game-info` -> Get your information about a game from the RAWG API

 ### Bot Scheduled Messages
 - Post weekly free Epic Games Store games every Thursday to `#general` channel